umr4nlp/umr-guidelines/guidelines.md

 conceiver’s set of beliefs.
 That is, the author (or another conceiver) may have different levels of confidence about whether or not a particular individual holds the set of beliefs represented by a conceiver node.
-Examples for each of the six possible edges values is shown below.
+Examples for each of the six possible edges values are shown below.

 <div id="conceiveredge">